kermitt2/delft/Readme.md

 __NER__:

-* benchmark with OntoNores 5 and French NER
+* benchmark with OntoNotes 5 and French NER

 __Production stack__: